 They are not going on Facebook because they are looking to buy art.

-To be successful on Facebook you will need to use the tool for what it is made for, building relationships.
+To successfully promote your art on your Facebook pages, you will need to use the tool for what it is made for, building relationships.

 Would your best friend be your best friend if you never talked to them?

-Here are some ways you can spark engagement on your posts.
+Here are some ways you can spark engagement in your posts.

 Ask questions – If you want to create a conversation, ask questions on your post.